wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.1.7 =
+= 3.0.0 =
-Improved support for OptimizePress.
+New User Interface, new dashboard, and efficiency improvements.